Maldives

 Heatwave, March–April 2024

-Starting March 2024, the Maldives experienced extreme heat with record-breaking temperatures during the tail end of the El-Nino phenomenon (Borenstein, 2024; Shareef, 2024).
-At the beginning of the heatwave temperatures were expected to hit 33 degrees Celsius with “feels like” temperatures of 43 degrees Celsius due to the humidity (Azeez, 2024).
-Ultimately, however, “feels like” temperatures reached a record breaking 46.3 degrees Celsius during the first week of April 2024 (Atoll Times, 2024).
-During this time, the Maldives Meteorological Service warned tourists and residents in the Maldives to exercise caution in extreme temperatures (Azeez, 2024).
-Additionally, the heatwave arose during the sacred month of Ramadan which could have severely exasperated health issues leading to heat exhaustion and heatstroke (Maldives Financial Review, 2024).
-The World Weather Attribution (WWA) attributes the increased temperatures across South and South-East Asia to human induced climate change (WWA, 2024).
-According to the WWA, because of climate change, extreme temperatures are 45 times more likely to occur in 2024 (WWA, 2024).
+Starting in March 2024, the Maldives experienced extreme and unprecedented heat during the tail end of the El Niño phenomenon (Borenstein 2024; Shareef 2024).
+At the beginning of the heatwave, temperatures were expected to hit 33 degrees Celsius with “feels like” temperatures of 43 degrees due to the humidity (Azeez 2024).
+The latter measure combines relative humidity with the air temperature (National Weather Service n.d.).
+Ultimately, “feels like” temperatures went higher still to a record 46.3 degrees Celsius during the first week of April 2024 (Atoll Times 2024).
+During this time, the Maldives Meteorological Service warned tourists and residents in the Maldives to exercise caution in extreme temperatures (Azeez 2024).
+The heatwave arose during the month of Ramadan with those fasting facing an exacerbated risk of dehydration (Maldives Financial Review 2024).

-In Malé City, the warmest region in the country, the “feels like” temperature reached 44.2 degrees Celsius with an actual temperature of 32.7 degrees.
-The "feels like" temperature around the country was recorded as 41 degrees by the Maldives Meteorological Service.
-Voters were seen standing in lines outside of polling stations with umbrellas and hats to try and avert the heat (Hussain, H., 2024; SunOnline International, 2024).
-The “feels like” temperature shows how the temperature feels to humans, by combining relative humidity with the air temperature (National Weather Service, n.d.).
+In the capital Malé, the warmest region in the country, the “feels like” temperature reached 44.2 degrees (actual temperature 32.7 degrees).
+Voters were seen standing in lines outside of polling stations with umbrellas and hats in order to try and avert the heat (Hussain 2024; SunOnline 2024).

-During the election period, the Maldives Metrological Service (MET) advised residents to avoid strenuous activities from 11 am to 3 pm known as the hottest hours in the day (Avas 2024, Azeez, 2024).
-The MET also advised residents to stay hydrated, to seek out air-conditioned spaces or shaded areas and wear loose, lightweight clothing.
+During the election period, the Maldives Metrological Service (MET) advised residents to avoid strenuous activities from 11:00 to 15:00, the hottest hours of the day (Avas 2024; Azeez 2024).
+The MET also advised residents to stay hydrated, to seek out air-conditioned spaces or shades areas, and wear loose, lightweight clothing.

-Ahead of election day, in response to difficulties faced by voters in the event of rain or heat, the Maldives Election Commission extended the end of the voting time for the parliamentary elections from 4 pm to 5:30 pm (Shareef, 2024).
+Ahead of election day, in response to difficulties faced by voters in the event of rain or heat, the Maldives Election Commission extended closing time for polling from 16:00 to 17:30 (Shareef 2024).

 Bibliography

-World Weather Attribution, ‘Climate change made the deadly heatwaves that hit millions of people across Asia more frequent and extreme’, 14 May 2024, <https://www.worldweatherattribution.org/climate-change-made-the-deadly-heatwaves-that-hit-millions-of-highly-vulnerable-people-across-asia-more-frequent-and-extreme/>, accessed 13 June 2024
+World Weather Attribution (WWA), ‘Climate change made the deadly heatwaves that hit millions of vulnerable people across Asia more frequent and extreme’, 14 May 2024, <https://www.worldweatherattribution.org/climate-change-made-the-deadly-heatwaves-that-hit-millions-of-highly-vulnerable-people-across-asia-more-frequent-and-extreme/>, accessed 8 October 2025

 Year